baeriswyln/eth-cs/docs/data/rtai/robustness.md

 Let's look for example at the following affine layers.
 For both $x_1$ and $x_2$, we have an input interval of $[-1;1]$.
 In addition of defining these intervals for each neuron of the first layer, we also compute the lower and upper bound
 $l_1, u_1$.
 We do the same thing for the second layer but this time we define the intervals using the previous layer's neurons.
-The lower and upper bounds are computed through back propagation of above intervals.
+The lower and upper bounds are computed through back substitution of above intervals.

 <figure markdown>
 ![](../../diagrams/d/rtai/deeppoly_1.svg)